ISUgenomics/bioinformatics-workbook/dataAnalysis/RNA-Seq/Single_Cell_RNAseq/Chromium_Cell_Ranger.md

 ---

-# How to process 10x genomics single cell rnaseq data deposited in SRA using CellRanger and Suerat.
+# How to process 10x genomics single cell RNAseq data deposited in SRA using CellRanger and Seurat.
 ### Software Installation
 ```
 #Cellranger from 10xgenomics.
 Install is unnecessary, as it is essentially a container